The Spiritual Battle: the World the Flesh and the Devil

 Quite right, they (Israel) were broken off for their unbelief, but you stand by your faith.
 Do not be conceited, but fear; for if God did not spare the natural branches, He will not spare you, either.
 Behold then the kindness and severity of God; to those who fell, severity, but to you, God’s kindness, if you continue in His kindness; otherwise you also will be cut off.
 And they also, if they do not continue in their unbelief, will be grafted in, for God is able to graft them in again (Romans 11:20-23).

-And the writer to the Hebrews gives a similar warning not to be complacent:
+The writer to the Hebrews gives a similar warning not to be complacent:

 Therefore, while the promise of entering his rest still stands, let us fear lest any of you should seem to have failed to reach it (Hebrews 4:1) and to be diligent to enter that rest (4:11).

-Further warnings from the parables of Jesus and the book of Hebrews on this subject will be considered later.
+Other scriptures from the parables of Jesus and the book of Hebrews on this subject will be considered later.

 Or do you not know that the unrighteous shall not inherit the kingdom of God?
 Do not be deceived; neither fornicators, nor idolaters, nor adulterers, nor effeminate, nor homosexuals, nor thieves, nor the covetous, nor drunkards, nor revilers, nor swindlers, shall inherit the kingdom of God (1 Corinthians 6:9,10).